mit-ll/CEP/sims/cep_cosim/README.md

   XCELIUM_INSTALL  ?= /brewhouse/cad4/x86_64/Cadence/${XCELIUM_VERSION}
   QUESTASIM_PATH   ?= /opt/questa-2019.1/questasim/bin

-### Test Status
+### Test Status / Known Issues
+Cadence XCellium on RHEL7 *occasionally* fails some of the bareMetal tests.
+Root cause has not been determined, but it is recommended that the test be re-run.

 The following tests current "fail" with the notes contained therein:
-* ./testSuites/bfmTests/macroMix            - One test vector failure in the idft core fails, but all others pass.
+* ./testSuites/bfmTests/macroMix            - GPS tests fail.
+Updated will be rolled into the next release.

 The following tests are currently non-functional and are thus excluded from the various testSuite *TEST_LIST*
 * ./testSuites/bfmTests/srotErrorTest